 - Positions with judges and courts will not be funded with the exception of international war crimes and human rights courts.

-- The only positions at academic institutions that are eligible for funding are positions in HLS clinics where the applicant will be working as an attorney providing a law-related service (i.e., administrative or pure teaching positions will not be eligible).
+- The only positions at academic institutions that are eligible for funding are positions in HLS clinics where the applicant will be working as an attorney providing a law-related service or at international institutions where the applicant would be doing some form of advocacy work (i.e., administrative, pure teaching or research positions will not be eligible).
+As with all other applications, the appropriateness of the proposed work will be carefully reviewed even for eligible organizations.

 - Federal, state, and local government agencies that have their own honors programs, fellowships or entry-level hiring are not eligible host organizations even if a discrete office at one of those agencies does not have entry-level hiring.
 The Selection Committee may, in its discretion, make exceptions for committees in the U.S. Congress if the committee that is proposed as a sponsoring organization never does entry-level hiring.